Cognitive Behavioral Therapy

 “…Dr. Marsha Linehan… found that traditional Cognitive Behavior Therapy alone was not as helpful… because of its strong focus on change… For this reason, she designed Dialectical Behavioral Therapy to include some elements that, in the past, were not traditionally part… for example, [she included] a strong emphasis on mindfulness and acceptance (both by the patient and the therapist).”

 At Solutions Treatment Center, we use a variety of techniques to empower clients to find new ways to better deal with distress, negative thoughts and depressed or anxious feelings.
-If you are interested in learning more about the benefits and techniques of Cognitive Behavioral Therapy and Dialectical Behavioral Therapy, call one of our wonderful clinicians today!
+If you are interested in learning more about the benefits and techniques of Cognitive Behavioral Therapy and Dialectical Behavioral Therapy, call our helpful admissions department today!

 Solutions – we can help you find your way again.
 Call one of our intake specialists for a free consultation – 877-499-1354 or 505-424-3170.